EpicCash/epic/doc/build.md

 <a id="testnet_reset"></a>

+## How to Connect to Testnet

+To connect to floonet properly, just follow the steps indicated in the file [testnet configuration](https://github.com/EpicCash/epic/blob/master/doc/testnet_configuration.md).

 ## Testnet Configuration

 If you want to run one of the testnets (**floonet** or **usernet**) to try out new features and simulate distinct scenarios without using a real wallet, you need to add the parameter "--floonet" (remote testnet) or "--usernet" (local testnet, recommended) after the epic server and the epic wallet to be used.

    ```sh
    epic --usernet --onlyrandomx...